Notebooks¶

 Configuration¶

-To override configs for a notebooks service you should use configs.data section:
+To override configs for a notebooks service, use the configs.data section:

 notebooks: